Harvey J. Bullock Jr.

 Dr. Yvonne Thompson Maddox

-The Yvonne Thompson Maddox Award for Equity, Diversity and Inclusion was established to encourage significant and continued efforts in promoting equity, diversity and inclusion at NIH.
-This award was specifically designed to recognize the achievements of non-supervisory employees at grades 13 and higher or the equivalent who exemplify the spirit of the award.
+The Yvonne Thompson Maddox Award for Equity, Diversity and Inclusion was established in 2016 to encourage significant and continued efforts in promoting DEIA at NIH.
+This award was specifically designed to recognize the achievements of non-supervisory employees at grades 13 and higher or the equivalent who characterize the spirit of the award.

-Dr. Yvonne Thompson Maddox held prestigious positions here at the NIH.
+Dr. Yvonne Thompson Maddox held prestigious positions here at NIH.
 She served as the Deputy Director of the Eunice Kennedy Shriver National Institute of Child Health and Human Development for many years.
 Dr. Maddox also served as the Acting Director of the National Institute on Minority Health and Health Disparities, and the Acting Deputy Director of NIH.
-She is an outstanding scientist and administrator who has championed diversity and inclusion within the biomedical workforce and promoted equity in healthcare for all.
+She is an outstanding scientist and administrator who has championed DEIA within the biomedical workforce and promoted equity in healthcare for all.

-The spirit of this award honor’s Dr. Maddox’s leadership and commitment to equity, diversity and inclusion, and seeks to honor individuals who share that commitment.
+The spirit of this award honor’s Dr. Maddox’s leadership and commitment to DEIA, and seeks to honor individuals who share that commitment.

 NIH Equity, Diversity, and Inclusion Award of the Year

-The NIH Equity, Diversity, and Inclusion Award of the Year was established to recognize executives, supervisors or managers who have excelled in furthering NIH’s equity, diversity and/or inclusion efforts.
-This award will be granted to leaders who exemplify the ideals of equity, diversity and inclusion.
+TThe NIH Equity, Diversity, and Inclusion Award of the Year was established in 2016 to recognize executives, supervisors or managers who have excelled in furthering NIH’s DEIA efforts.
+This award will be granted to leaders who exemplify the ideals of DEIA

 Nominate someone for an award: Download the Nomination Form